 “A west Belfast man has been shot dead in what appears to have been a paramilitary-style assassination.
 The victim was named locally as Christy Mackin, originally from the Whiterock area of the city.

 He was shot repeatedly at close range at around 9.30pm in College Square North, close to Belfast city centre.
 Ambulance crews arrived at the scene and took him to the nearby Royal Victoria Hospital but he died later.

 Republican sources in Belfast told the Guardian that it was likely a republican organisation had targeted the 25-year-old over alleged drug dealing.
 Locals living in flats in the area reported that up to seven shots were fired during the attack”

 Today’s newspaper headline, tomorrow’s lining in the kitty tray.
 So what’s the big deal?
-Well Roy Greenslade, as a commentator on both reporting and the reporting of Irish news in the British media in particular, did see a big deal and articulated this in his Guardian Media Blog:
+Well Roy Greenslade, as a commentator on journalism, did see a big deal and articulated this in his Guardian Media Blog:

 “I am sometimes criticised for failing to hold The Guardian to account in the same way that I do other papers.

 But today I’m afraid I must do so.